Achilles Tendinopathy

 Diagnosis

-The doctor will ask about your symptoms and health history.
-You will be asked about the activities that you do.
+The doctor will ask about symptoms and past health.
+The person will be asked about the activities they do.
 A physical exam will be done.
-It will focus on your lower leg.
-This is often enough to make the diagnosis.
+It will focus on the lower leg.
+This is often enough to diagnose achilles tendinopathy.

 Treatments